carlosjhr64/crstruct/README.md

 begin
   # Not allowed to reset s.a...
   s.a = "B" # raises error
-  # as there's no actual s.a=...
-rescue NoMethodError
+rescue FrozenError
   s.b = "B"
 end
 s.a #=> "A"
 s.b #=> "B"

-if s.b == "B"
 begin
   s.c # There is no s.c so raises
 rescue NoMethodError
   s.c = "C"
-  end
 end
 s.a #=> "A"
 s.b #=> "B"